Air Quality and Health Information

 Wildfire Smoke

 Smoke from fires contains many different pollutants including carbon monoxide and particle pollution.
-Particle pollution effects both the lungs and the heart.
-Therefore, people with respiratory and/or heart disease should take precautions to protect their health.
+Particle pollution affects both the lungs and the heart; therefore, people with respiratory or heart disease should take precautions to protect their health.

-In slightly to mildly smoky areas individuals suffering from a respiratory disease, children, the elderly and those with heart disease should:
+In slightly to mildly smoky areas, individuals suffering from a respiratory disease, children, older adults, and those with heart disease should:

 • Give yourself a break!
 Take it easy!

-When MEDEP Meteorologists are informed of a fire that may be impacting areas within the state, a special statement and/or a forecast update will be issued on the Air Quality Forecast web page ASAP.
+When Maine DEP meteorologists are informed of a fire that may be impacting areas within the state, a special statement or a forecast update will be issued on the Air Quality Forecast web page as soon as possible.
 Depending on the situation, a press release may also be issued.

-For fires located within the state the Maine Forest Service, the Maine Emergency Management Agency, the National Weather Service and local emergency personnel will also be involved and working together to protect lives and property.
+For fires located within the state, the Maine Forest Service (MFS), the Maine Emergency Management Agency (MEMA), the National Weather Service (NWS) and local emergency personnel will also be involved and work together to protect lives and property.

 For more information about wildfire health issues and a map of smoke events check out the links below: